L12D2/mm_uxarray/docs/appendix/yaml.rst

 **radius_of_influence:** The "radius of influence" used for pairing in MONET.
 Typically this is set at the horizontal resolution of your model * 1.5.
 Setting this to a smaller value will speed up the pairing process.

+**extra_calc:** The extra_calc section allows users to calculate complex meteorological variables that may not have standard variable names across datasets.
+E.g. u, v, u10, and v10 all commonly refer to the u and v components of wind speed.
+However, the naming convention varies by model).

+This section allows dewpoint, relative humidity, wind speed, and wind direction to be calculated.
+Users can also specify whether their spatial overlay, spatial bias, and spatial exceedance plots display wind barbs.

+* Model dewpoint can be calculated with the specific humidity.
+Users will need to know the naming convention of specific humidity in their specific model.
+Observations will sometimes only record dewpoint or relative humidity.
+Hence, both options are available for calculation, provided the model has specific humidity.
+Standard hydrometeorological variables continue to be incorporated into MELODIES-MONET.

+* Model relative humidity can be calculated with the specific humidity.
+Users will need to know the naming convention of specific humidity in their specific model.
+Observations will sometimes only record dewpoint or relative humidity.
+Hence, both options are available for calculation, provided the model has specific humidity.
+Standard hydrometeorological variables continue to be incorporated into MELODIES-MONET.

+* Wind speed is calculated using the u-component and v-component.
+Users are responsible for knowing what those components are called in their model.
+If modeled wind speed is already available, simply add the variable name to the variable list.

+* Wind direction is calculated using the u-component and v-component.
+Users are responsible for knowing what those components are called in their model.
+If modeled wind direction is already available, simply add the variable name to the variable list.

+* Wind barbs can be plotted using the u-component and v-component.
+Users are responsible for knowing what those components are called in their model.
+If wind barbs are desired, at the moment, users will also need to add the model variable name for the wind components to the variables dictionary (see the airnow-ufschem example).
+NOTE: plotted wind barbs are in knots.
+Wind speed everywhere else in the model is by default m/s unless specified elsewhere in the YAML options.

 **apply_ak:** Removed.
 Instead, specify ``pairing_kwargs`` in the analysis section.